-- LESSER PERFORMING COMPONENT The "Lesser Performing Component" means the Component with the Lesser Performing Component Return. - COMPONENT RETURN In this term sheet, we refer to each of the Reference Currency Return or the Precious Metal Return as a "Component Return." - STARTING COMPONENT VALUE In this term sheet, we refer to each of the Starting Spot Rate or the Starting Metal Price as a "Starting Component Value." - ENDING COMPONENT VALUE In this term sheet, we refer to each of the Ending Spot Rate or the Ending Metal Price as an "Ending Component Value." - COMPONENT VALUE In this term sheet, we refer to each of the Spot Rate and the Metal Price as a "Component Value." - CURRENCY BUSINESS DAY With respect to the Reference Currency, a "currency business day" is a day, as determined by the calculation agent, on which (a) dealings in foreign currency in accordance with the practice of the foreign exchange market occur in the City of New York and the principal financial center for the Reference Currency (Frankfurt, Germany) and (b) banking institutions in The City of New York and such principal financial center for the Reference Currency are not otherwise authorized or required by law, regulation or executive order to close.
+- LESSER PERFORMING COMPONENT The "Lesser Performing Component" means the Component with the Lesser Performing Component Return. - COMPONENT RETURN In this amended and restated pricing supplement, we refer to each of the Reference Currency Return or the Precious Metal Return as a "Component Return." - STARTING COMPONENT VALUE In this amended and restated pricing supplement, we refer to each of the Starting Spot Rate or the Starting Metal Price as a "Starting Component Value." - ENDING COMPONENT VALUE In this amended and restated pricing supplement, we refer to each of the Ending Spot Rate or the Ending Metal Price as an "Ending Component Value." - COMPONENT VALUE In this amended and restated pricing supplement, we refer to each of the Spot Rate and the Metal Price as a "Component Value." - CURRENCY BUSINESS DAY With respect to the Reference Currency, a "currency business day" is a day, as determined by the calculation agent, on which (a) dealings in foreign currency in accordance with the practice of the foreign exchange market occur in the City of New York and the principal financial center for the Reference Currency (Frankfurt, Germany) and (b) banking institutions in The City of New York and such principal financial center for the Reference Currency are not otherwise authorized or required by law, regulation or executive order to close.